step-security-bot/aquatone/README.md

     aquatone-discover --domain example.com --sleep 5 --jitter 30

 Please note that setting the --sleep option will force the thread count to one.
 The --jitter option will only be considered if the --sleep option has also been set.

-API keys
-Some of the passive collectors will require API keys or similar credentials in order to work.
-Setting these values can be done with the --set-key option:

-    aquatone-discover --set-key shodan o1hyw8pv59vSVjrZU3Qaz6ZQqgM91ihQ

-All keys will be saved in ~/aquatone/.keys.yml.

 ## Results
 When aquatone-discover is finished, it will create a hosts.txt file in the ~/aquatone/<domain> folder, so for a scan of example.com it would be located at ~/aquatone/example.com/hosts.txt.
 The format will be a comma-separated list of hostnames and their IP, for example: